 Probably the best way to visit Mitla Ruins is with a tour, not only because transportation will be covered.
 You’ll also understand and appreciate the site better if there’s a guide explaining the meaning of the ruins to you.

-➤ The Mitla Guided Tour is a half-day excursion that takes you and a small group to visit the archaeological site with a guide who will tell you all about the Oaxacan heritage.
+➤ The Mitla Half-Day Guided Tour takes you and a small group to visit the archaeological site with a guide who will tell you all about the Oaxacan heritage.
 You’ll also visit a workshop where you’ll see the traditional method of dyeing textiles with natural products, and make a photo stop at the world’s widest tree. ➥ BOOK IT HERE

-➤ With the Hierve el Agua and Teotitlán del Valle tour from Oaxaca you’ll explore the ancient site of Mitla with a guide.
+➤ With the Hierve el Agua, Teotitlán del Valle, Mezcal, El Tule from Oaxaca you’ll explore the ancient site of Mitla with a guide.
 You’ll also visit other iconic places in the region, like Hierve el Agua, where you’ll be able to swim in the thermal waters, the village of Teotitlan del Valle and a Mezcal factory for a tasting. ➥ BOOK IT HERE

 Eat Tons of Chocolate at a Chocolate History Class